bdastur/notes/aws/readme.md

 #### Cache control
-* Once requested and served from the edge location, objects stay in the Cache until they expire or are evicted to make room for more frequently reqeusted content.
+* Once requested and served from the edge location, objects stay in the Cache until they expire or are evicted to make room for more frequently requested content.
 * By default objects expire from the cache after 24 hours.
 * You can control how long objects stay in CloudFront cache before expiring.